 About the Program:

-This certificate program is designed to prepare nurses who have earned a master’s degree in nursing and wish to pursue education and training to be a clinically competent and culturally sensitive PMHNP.
-The PMHNP is prepared to assess, facilitate and manage the the psychiatric and mental health care needs of individuals, families, groups and communities in a variety of public, private, community, inpatient, and team-based, multidisciplinary practice settings.
+This certificate program is designed to prepare nurses who are master’s prepared APRNs and wish to pursue education and training to be a clinically competent and culturally sensitive Psychiatric Mental Health Nurse Practitioner (PMHNP).
+The PMHNP is prepared to assess, facilitate and manage the psychiatric and mental health care needs of individuals, families, groups and communities in a variety of public, private, community, inpatient, and team-based, multidisciplinary practice settings.

-Graduates of the Post-Master’s Certificate Program are able to assume an expanded scope of practice that includes prescriptive authority, advanced comprehensive assessment, diagnostic reasoning and collaborative management of health problems across the lifespan.
+Graduates of the Post-Master’s Certificate PMHNP program are able to assume an expanded scope of practice that includes prescriptive authority, advanced comprehensive assessment, diagnostic reasoning and collaborative management of health problems across the lifespan.

 Who May Apply?